beerriot/starlink-ping-loss-viewer/README.md

    signal-to-noise ratio.
 Rectangles will be darker grey when the signal was low and the noise was high.

+ * "strict": Reduce the rendering to only cases where all pings were dropped for the second (d=1) for obstructed, beta downtime, and no satellites.
+This seems to be what the "Ping Success" plot at the top of Starlink's own statistics view shows.
+This checkbox also reduces the signal-to-noise ratio plot to only cases where snr=0.

 ## Results

 The idea behind the viewer is that the beam between the dish and the